LifengWang/ReportGen/README.md

 **Cloudera**

 * Developed and tested on Cloudera CDH 5.5.1
-+
-*

 **Java**

 Java 1.8 is required.
 64 bit is recommended.
-A suitable JDK is installed along with Cloudera (if using the parcel installation method)
+A suitable JDK is installed along with Cloudera (if using the parcel installation method).

 **Other necessary system packages**